SiriusBYT/Flashcord/README.md

+Notice:

+Flashcord's next major update is finally coming after being...
+What it's been 2 months already?
+Well it's gonna come out later this week...
+For real this time.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.